Plados Telma and Simonelli Group together in the Marlic project

 It has several design linesone:

-The first, that of the REALISATIONONE OF A NEW LABORATORY consisting of networks of collaborationone, human resources and equipment, which through R&D, technology transfer, disseminationone and valorisationone of results, is able to create a new regional research and innovation infrastructure.
+The first, that of the REALISATIONONE OF A NEW LABORATORY consisting of networks of collaborationone, human resources and equipment that, through R&D, technology transfer, disseminationone and valorisationone of results, is able to create a new regional research and innovation infrastructure.

 The second has two more THEMATIC AREAS: